diegojromerolopez/ataecina/README.md

 ## Converters

+### Circler
+It converts an image to a circle-based image.
+The number of circles, the color and width stroke can be set.

 ### Linifier
 Convert an image to a line-based image.
 The number of lines and width stroke can be set.